ghostbuster91/blogposts/42-keys/main.md

 and I changed them to be like in a regular keypad.
 I decided to keep the `0` in the middle row (at first mainly because I didn't have any better idea where to put it).
 This turned out pretty well as zero is definitely the one that is used the most, so having it on the home-row pays off.

+In addition, numbers layer override the behavior of the left outer column.
+This time we get `CTRL+TAB` and `CTRL+SHIFT+TAB`.

 ## Symbols layer

 Second most challenging layer right after the main one.